Lifting and access

 Open the connected product, video, and application resources.

-• Which job should the lift solve first: paint access, wheel work, underbody access, movement, or retrofit?
+• Which job does the lift need to solve first: paint access, wheel work, underbody access, movement, or retrofit?

 • What vehicle sizes, heights, and daily work types are most common?